jee00609/AWS_Foundational/개념 모음/Amazon CloudFront.md

 A company is planning to launch an ecommerce site in a single AWS Region to a worldwide user base Which AWS services will allow the company to reach users and provide low latency and high transfer speeds?
 (Select TWO)

 -> **AWS Global Accelerator** & **Amazon CloudFront**

+### NO.258
+Which AWS service would a customer use with a static website to achieve tower latency and high transfer speeds?